polywrap/documentation/src/docs/quick-start/create-wasm-wrappers/build-deploy-test.md

 ```
 build/
-    ├── web3api.yaml           # Manifest
+    |── wrap.wasm          # Wrapper Logic
     ├── schema.graphql     # Schema
-    |── query.wasm             # Query Logic
-    └── mutation.wasm          # Mutation Logic
+    └── wrap.info          # Wrapper ABI
 ```

-This directory's contents will be uploaded to decentralized storage, and enable any Polywrap Client to download, query, and execute your Polywrap's functionality within the application.
+This directory's contents will be uploaded to decentralized storage, and enable any Polywrap Client to download, query, and execute your wrapper's functionality within the application.

-The `mutation.wasm` and `query.wasm` files are the WebAssembly files that are compiled from AssemblyScript.
+The `wrap.wasm` file is the WebAssembly file that was compiled from AssemblyScript.

-The `schema.graphql` file contain the APIs schema, consisting of custom types and callable methods (query and mutation).
+The `schema.graphql` file contains the API's schema, consisting of custom types and callable methods.

-Lastly, the `web3api.yaml` manifest file describes the layout of the package.
+Lastly, the `wrap.info` file describes the layout of the package, as well as its methods and custom types.

 ### **Deploy**